jwilly117/Crystal-Collector-Game/README.md

 ### Instructions
 Upon loading the page, there will be a target score displayed, each of the 4 crystals down below will have a number associated with it.
 Upon clicking one of the crystals, it will add to the users score and build towards the target score, the goal is to achieve exactly the target score without going over.

+The game will reset upon winning or loosing and a counter for each is displayed at the bottom.

 ### Deployment & Screenshot
 [Link to Deployment](https://jwilly117.github.io/Crystal-Collector-Game/)